Bragg's law: Volume Bragg gratings

 Volume Bragg gratings (VBG) or volume holographic gratings (VHG) consist of a volume where there is a periodic change in the refractive index.
-Depending on the orientation of the modulation of the refractive index, VBG can be used either to transmit or reflect a small bandwidth of wavelengths.
+Depending on the orientation of the refractive index modulation, VBG can be used either to transmit or reflect a small bandwidth of wavelengths.
 Bragg's law (adapted for volume hologram) dictates which wavelength will be diffracted:

 where m is the Bragg order (a positive integer), λ_{B} the diffracted wavelength, Λ the fringe spacing of the grating, θ the angle between the incident beam and the normal (N) of the entrance surface and φ the angle between the normal and the grating vector (K_{G}).
 Radiation that does not match Bragg's law will pass through the VBG undiffracted.
 The output wavelength can be tuned over a few hundred nanometers by changing the incident angle (θ).
 VBG are being used to produce widely tunable laser source or perform global hyperspectral imagery (see Photon etc.).

 Selection rules and practical crystallography

-Bragg's law, as stated above, can be used to obtain the lattice spacing of a particular cubic system through the following relation:
+The measurement of the angles can be used to determine crystal structure, see x-ray crystallography for more details.
+As a simple example, Bragg's law, as stated above, can be used to obtain the lattice spacing of a particular cubic system through the following relation:

 where $a$ is the lattice spacing of the cubic crystal, and h, k, and ℓ are the Miller indices of the Bragg plane.
 Combining this relation with Bragg's law gives:

-One can derive selection rules for the Miller indices for different cubic Bravais lattices; here, selection rules for several will be given as is.
+One can derive selection rules for the Miller indices for different cubic Bravais lattices as well as many others, a few of the selection rules are given in the table below.

 These selection rules can be used for any crystal with the given crystal structure.
 KCl has a face-centered cubic Bravais lattice.
 However, the K+ and the Cl− ion have the same number of electrons and are quite close in size, so that the diffraction pattern becomes essentially the same as for a simple cubic structure with half the lattice parameter.
 Selection rules for other structures can be referenced elsewhere, or derived.
 Lattice spacing for the other crystal systems can be found here.